 - How Long Should You Hold Penny Stocks?

 - Penny Stock Chart Patterns Every Trader Should Know [Top 5]

 6. Penny Stocks Don’t Love You, So You Shouldn’t Love Them

 I cannot emphasize this enough.
 Penny stocks don’t have feelings.
 No matter how much you “love” a stock, it doesn’t care.
 Neither do the traders that want to make money with these stocks.
-Some will focus on holding a penny stock for years, but the vast majority of traders who get rich with penny stocks treat these as day trades or swing trades.
-They hold for shorter periods of time.
+Some will focus on holding a penny stock for years, but most traders who get rich with penny stocks treat these as day trades or swing trades.
+They hold for shorter periods.

 7. Don’t Bet Against Penny Stocks

-Never forget what penny stocks are infamous for their extreme volatility.
-Volatility goes both ways, but it’s not worth it to jump right into a trade because “everyone’s talking about it”.
+Never forget that penny stocks are infamous for their extreme volatility.
+Volatility goes both ways, but it’s not worth jumping right into a trade because “everyone’s talking about it.”
 Sometimes emotions will get the best of you.
-Buying into a hyped-up stock can be the biggest risk you take.
-Don’t bet against certain trends.
+Buying into a hyped-up stock can be the most significant risk you take.
+Don’t bet against specific trends.
 In general, when it comes to penny stocks, a big move up typically sees a correction soon after.
-Knowing this, it may be best to wait for that pullback before entering that trade.
-Like I said above, if the overall trend is truly strong, there are likely more opportunities to enter later on.
+Knowing this, waiting for that pullback before entering that trade may be best.
+As I said above, if the overall trend is truly strong, there are likely more opportunities to enter later.